JaehoonSong12/au_cs_suite/README.md

 This is free and unencumbered software released into the public domain.

 ## Contact
-For questions or suggestions, feel free to reach out to [Your Email/Contact Info].
+For questions or suggestions, feel free to reach out to manual20151276@gmail.com.